jbtronics/DS1054_BodePlotter/README.md

 # DS1054Z_BodePlotter
-A Python program that plots Bode diagrams of a component using a Rigol DS1054Z Oscilloscope and a JDS6600 DDS Generator.
+A Python program that plots Bode plots of a component using a Rigol DS1054Z Oscilloscope and a JDS6600 DDS Generator.

+A [Bode plot](https://en.wikipedia.org/wiki/Bode_plot) shows the  frequency response of a system plotted in a phase and a amplitude graph.

 # Requirements
 DS1054Z_BodePlotter needs a numpy/scipy/matplotlib environment.
 Under Linux Distros you can install these via package manager ([See here](https://www.scipy.org/install.html) for more informations).